 Unfortunately, I couldn’t receive anything on this antenna.
 Pointed directly to the strong Left polarized transponder and nothing.
 Just a 2-3 dB of signal rise.
 Of course, this signal can’t be demodulated.

-It was a fun discovery but I really don’t wanna buy another one sample 🙂
+It was a fun discovery, but I really don’t wanna buy another sample 🙂

 As usual, thanks for reading.
 Please, post your thoughts down below.